Diana Eng

 Diana Eng (born in Jacksonville, Florida) is a Chinese-American fashion designer, author and fashion technologist based in New York.
-She is best known as contestant on the second season of the reality television program Project Runway.
+She is best known as a contestant on the second season of the reality television program Project Runway.
 Eng is a co-founder of an art/electronic group called NYC Resistor, and authored a book called Fashion Geek.

 Early life

 She attended Stanton College Preparatory School and later the Rhode Island School of Design (RISD).
 She graduated with a BFA from RISD in Apparel Design in 2005.
 In 2005, prior to graduation she participated in Seamless: Computational Couture, a fashion show hosted by Massachusetts Institute of Technology (MIT) with fellow RISD grad Emily Albinski, together they designed a dress that with the push of a button would inflate into a ball gown shape.
 Shortly after the Seamless: Computational Couture show, she appeared on Project Runway.

 Project Runway

 During the second season of the reality television program Project Runway, in the fifth episode, in which designers had to create a party dress for Nicky Hilton, contestant Daniel Vosovic referred to her as "Dirty Diana" because of the way she danced at the party.

 Eng was eliminated in the sixth episode, during the Banana Republic challenge, along with fellow contestant Marla Duran.

 In the finale, Chloe Dao picked Diana to help with the final challenge of designing an additional garment.
 Chloe was selected as the winner of Project Runway Season 2.

 Eng's work has been featured on the cover of i-D magazine and in The Boston Globe.
 Eng held a major fashion show after the success of Project Runway and had model Diana Georgie as the opening catwalker.